-M-Building is a one-story multipurpose structure that houses offices for Volunteer Services, RSVP, the Childcare Resource & Referral Program; the Welding and Air Conditioning, Heating and Refrigeration programs; developmental education classrooms and general-purpose classrooms and meeting rooms.
+M-Building is a one-story multipurpose structure that houses offices for volunteer services, RSVP, the SCC's Childcare Resource & Referral Program; the welding and air conditioning, heating and refrigeration programs; developmental education classrooms and general-purpose classrooms and meeting rooms.

-N-Building houses the Printing Department, as well as, Phlebotomy classrooms.
+N-Building houses the Printing Department, as well as, medical laboratory technology classrooms.

-NES-Building (Nesmith Student Center) provides space for student activities and service including the bookstore, Ram's Café and Fitness Center.
-The second floor contains administrative and classroom space for the Columbus Career and College Academy and the Medical Laboratory Technology Program, as well as, the Academic Skills Lab, and other classroom spaces.
+NES-Building (Nesmith Student Center) provides space for student activities and service including the bookstore, Ram's Café and fitness center.
+The second floor contains administrative and classroom space for the Columbus Career and College Academy and the phlebotomy program, as well as, the academic skills lab, and other classroom spaces.

-R-Building provides classroom, laboratory, and office facilities for the nursing and allied health programs; and the administrative offices for the Nursing and Health Technologies Division.
+R-Building provides classroom, laboratory, and office facilities for the nursing and allied health programs; and the administrative offices for the nursing and Health Technologies Division.

-S-Building houses Shipping/Receiving, Maintenance, and the carpentry shop.
+S-Building houses shipping/receiving, maintenance, and the carpentry shop.